SamyT-code/Natural-Language-Processing/CSI4107A - Assignment 1 - Information Retrieval System.md

 To change the mode of testing the queries (titles only or titles + description), change the value of `mode` in `main.py`: `0` --> query on titles, `1` --> query on title + description

-Currently `main.py` will load in the invertedindex.json file to do help with retrieval.
-If you would like the index to be remade, delete all files in the hleper folder and run the `python main.py` within a Terminal/Command Prompt within the assignment folder.
+Currently `main.py` will load in the `invertedindex.json` file to do help with retrieval.
+If you would like the index to be remade, delete all files in the helper folder and run the `python main.py` within a Terminal/Command Prompt within the assignment folder.
 This will take significantly longer.

 ## Program Functionalities
 ---